nirmeir/Ex_2-OOP/README.md

 - Ex2_4 - this function build object of the class with the file name .
 - call - This function return the total numbers of lines its , like we need to impliment because it Callable.

+# Part 2:
+  this part we want to impliment the priority task that we can change the ordert of the task with threadpool.

+# Code Description:

+- Task.java this class represent task with enum class Tasktype that given at the EX2:
+- CustomExecutor.java : .
+- Tests.java : this class test the other class and check the priorty task.

 # How to Run:
 Firstly, to run this project, download the files from the github.